cmasch/cnn-text-classification/README.md

 # Text classification with Convolution Neural Networks (CNN)
 This is a project to classify text documents / sentences with CNNs.
 You can find a great introduction in a similar approach on a blog entry of [Denny Britz](http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/) and [Keras](https://blog.keras.io/using-pre-trained-word-embeddings-in-a-keras-model.html).
 My approach is quit similar to the one of Denny and the original paper of Yoon Kim [1].
 You can find the implementation of Yoon Kim on [GitHub](https://github.com/yoonkim/CNN_sentence) as well.

+## *** UPDATE *** - December 15th, 2019: Changes in version 0.2.0
+I’ve updated the code to TensorFlow 2.
+Besides I made some changes in the jupyter notebook:
+- Remove Yelp dataset
+- Add TensorFlow Dataset for IMDB

 ## *** UPDATE *** - May 17th, 2019: Changes in version 0.1.0

 Model: